AnouskaRalph/sei-project-1/README.md

  - Collision logic.
  - Ensuring the timers were working properly.

-### Reflection
+### Reflection & Key Learnings

-Selecting a Space Invaders type of game seemed like the logical option for me; this game allowed me to work on my array methods, objects and DOM manipulation.
+Selecting a Space Invaders type of game seemed like the logical option for me as it this game allowed me to work on my JavaScript basics: array manipulation, methods, objects.
 Working with setTimers is challenge due to the buggy nature of having many being used at once.

+- Writing functions in vanilla JavaScript.
+- The importance of planning, creating wireframes and writing pseudocode

+### Known Bugs & Future Features
+- The timers go a bit awry and send hearts out twice the spead than they are set to.
+- Graves break down instead of disappearing after one hit